After All, This Is Why We Read

 Shubhangi Swarup, author of Latitudes of Longing, could not give credit to any one person but to books themselves.
 She said books are just so magical that she couldn’t help but get lost in their world, especially those books which had a story within a story.
 This childhood obsession rewarded her as the idea of stories within stories fascinated her so much so that she had to write a book which, you guessed it, contains stories within stories.

 Whatever the reason may have been to start reading, it’s a habit one can never get rid of.
 Once a reader, always a reader, in fact, once a book-lover, always a book-lover.
 However, as we’ve grown older, a lot of us are now reading not just for pleasure but also for specific reasons.
 I find myself picking up not only more books but also a greater variety because of work.
-Just recently, I read an LGBT themed erotic collection of short stories as part of The Extraordinary Reading Challenge– a genre I would have never explored under ordinary circumstances.
+Just recently, I read an LGBT themed collection of erotic short stories as part of The Extraordinary Reading Challenge– a genre I would have never explored under ordinary circumstances.

 Like me, Mehta also reads for work and finds that reading helps her as a content writer.
 She can target different industries as books provide her with a gateway to many different worlds, and she can write content, irrespective of which industry she is writing for, because of it.
 But probably just as importantly, she reads because she wants to have a relationship with her daughter, similar to that which she has with her dad.
 She wants to be a good role model for her daughter and wants her to know that reading is a great hobby.